hamstergene/p5/README.md

 ### `p5 status`

-Same as reconcile, but just prints list of changed files in the workspace.
-Works similar to `git status`.
+Works similar to `git status`: prints list of changed files in the workspace, including edited but unopened ones.

 ### `p5 diff`